Network Topology Optimization via Deep Reinforcement Learning: Introduction

 However, the network planning problem is very challenging.
 First, the topology problem is combinatorial in nature.
 Thus, it is often of high complexity, i.e., exponential in the number of links.
-Second, to conduct network topology optimization, there are technical issues caused by complex management-specific constraints (often nonlinear) in network topology optimization, due to operation requirements, e.g., in terms of the allowed fraction of changed links, overall modification costs, or network performance such as link utilization after optimization.
-Therefore, different approaches have been proposed for various network topology planning scenarios.
-For instance, \cite{bondarenko2019optimization} formulates the network planning problem as a mixed integer linear programming problem. \cite{haile2020data} formulates the problem as a complex multi-objective optimization problem, and focuses on cost minimization. \cite{gerstel2014multi} considers multi-layer capacity planning with the objective of multi-layer recovery. \cite{zhu2021network} proposes an algorithm NeuroPlan to optimize network topology. \cite{williamson2011design} proposes an approximation algorithm for topology optimization. \cite{halim2019combinatorial,rezoug2018guided,santos2011optimization} develop heuristic methods.
+Second, to conduct network topology optimization, there are technical issues caused by complex management-specific constraints (often nonlinear and even nonconvex) in network topology optimization, due to operation requirements, e.g., in terms of the allowed fraction of changed links, overall modification costs, or network performance such as link utilization after optimization.
+Therefore, different models and approaches have been proposed for various network topology planning scenarios.
+For instance, \cite{bondarenko2019optimization,haile2020data,gerstel2014multi} formulate the network planning problem as a mixed integer linear programming problem or a complex multi-objective optimization problem focusing on cost minimization and multi-layer recovery.
+Existing topology optimization works have developed different algorithms to solve the network topology problem with different formulations, such as minimum spanning tree algorithm \cite{li2005design}, centralized connection algorithm \cite{ramanathan2000topology} and approximation algorithm\cite{williamson2011design}. \cite{halim2019combinatorial,rezoug2018guided,santos2011optimization} develop heuristic methods, which focus on explicit objective functions in limited connections and are unable to extend in larger networks.
 Yet, these algorithms are not guaranteed to achieve close-to-optimal performance, and can only be applied to specified scenarios.
 Moreover, existing methods typically incur high computational complexity, primarily due to the combinatorial nature of network topology planning.
-Therefore, to support the rapidly increasing demand of good network service quality, there is an urgent need to develop efficient topology optimization methods to support network capacity expansion and improve operating performance through efficient searching.
-In this work, we propose a novel solution to solve the graph topology optimization problem utilizing deep reinforcement learning (DRL), which is called Advantage Actor Critic-Graph Search (A2C-GS).
-DRL has been demonstrated to achieve superior performance in many scenarios, e.g., designing molecular structures \cite{you2018graph}, sharing bike scheduling \cite{pan2019deep} and IP-fiber cross-layer scheduling in network \cite{zhu2021network}, and has also found applications in social recommendation \cite{fan2019graph} and wireless communication \cite{he2021overview}.
-A2C-GS builds on the generalization power of DRL and consists of three key novel components, namely, a topology verifier to validate the correctness of a generated network topology, a graph neural network (GNN) to efficiently approximate the topology rating, and an RL actor based on A2C \cite{mnih2016asynchronous} to conduct topology search.
+Therefore, to support the rapidly increasing demand of high network service quality, there is an urgent need to develop efficient topology optimization methods to support network capacity expansion and improve operating performance through efficient searching.